Grants for Victoria

 6 min read

 If you need to find grants in Victoria, you've come to the right place.
-There are hundreds of grant opportunities currently open across the state, supporting everything from women-led startups and community economic development to farming families, recreational fishing clubs, and extraordinary community contributors.
+There are hundreds of grant opportunities currently open across the state, supporting everything from women-led startups and community economic development to farming families, regional events, and children's health and education initiatives.

 Below are current grant opportunities available to Victorian applicants.
 These represent just a small selection of the 1,200+ grants currently available in Victoria through The Grants Hub's Grants Directory.